-Well behaved dogs and their owners are welcome to stay in our dog friendly holiday cottages.
-Because this is a working farm we ask that dog owners are responsible while walking their dogs.
+Well behaved dogs and their owners are welcome to stay in our dog friendly self-catering cottages.
+Because Treshnish is a working farm we ask that dog owners are responsible while walking their dogs.
 We have more information about bring your dogs on holiday on one of our blog posts here.

 We have held a Gold Award in the Green Tourism Business Scheme since 2001.
 As members of the GTBS we monitor our environmental management and are fully audited by them every two years.
 For more details have a look at our Environment page.
 Also we are proud to have previously won both the Carbon Footprint Award and Goldstar Award at the Green Tourism Awards.